-Sportpesa is one of the most well-known online sports betting sites in Africa and the South African version is seen as one of the best platforms of the brand on the continent.
+Sportpesa is one of the most well-known online sports betting sites in South Africa.

 The sportpesa.co.za web and mobi site is slick and professional and the layout is of the highest standard.
 The operators offer a decent bet market and game-play but does not appear to have any promotions available to new or subscribed customers.

 The nuts and bolts of the website (FAQ’s, information dissemination details, ‘how to play’ and glossary) is well maintained and punters have an easy ride with regard to all details necessary to become part of the sportpesa family.

 Due to South Africa’s strict legislation a customer will have to be FICA qualified and this means a proof of address, copy of ID and sometimes a bank statement.
 The following are some key points a punter must be aware of when registering on this site; name, mobile number, e-mail address, actual physical address, work address, work phone number, date of birth, fax number, user name, password and password reset.